mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/offload-node/index.md

 The DC/OS {{model.techName }} service supports offload node feature of {{model.techName }}.

 ## Steps

+<p class="message--important"><strong>IMPORTANT: </strong> It is not recommended to use offload feature as Mesosphere does not support scale down.
+So after offloading if you delete the node, it is not going to remove from the cluster.
+Although if you see cluster view in NiFi UI it will not show up but it still runs and consumes resources.<p>

 Following are the steps for offloading node:

 1. Go to `Cluster`